How Much Will It Cost To Hire a Workers’ Compensation Lawyer?

 When an employee gets injured, the employer’s insurance company will investigate and determine if the employee has a compensable claim.

 State law sets the timeframe for these investigations.
 Generally, they last anywhere from a couple of weeks to a month.
-The workers’ compensation insurance company will interview the injured worker, as well as coworkers who witnessed the workplace accident and the employer.
-The insurance company will also examine the injured worker’s medical records and other information to assess the claim.
+The workers’ compensation insurance company will interview the injured worker, coworkers who witnessed the workplace accident, and the employer.
+The insurance company will also examine the injured worker’s medical records and other information.

 How Can a Workers’ Compensation Lawyer Help You with a Workers’ Comp Settlement?

-Some workers’ comp claims can be handled without a lawyer.
+You can handle some workers’ comp claims without a lawyer.
 For example, getting a lawyer is probably unnecessary if your injury is minor (a sprained ankle) and you’re only out of work for a few days.

-However, there are many situations when hiring a lawyer can make a huge difference in getting a fair workers’ comp settlement:
+In many workers’ comp cases, hiring a lawyer is essential to get the best settlement.
+There are many situations when hiring a lawyer can make a big difference in getting a fair workers’ comp settlement:

-The workers’ comp process can be complicated, and injured employees who don’t have an attorney are often at a disadvantage against their employer or insurance company.
+The workers’ comp process is complex, and injured employees who don’t have an attorney are often at a disadvantage compared to their employer or insurance company.

 “I think every employee should consult an attorney when they get injured at work,” says Carlson.
 “The laws with respect to workers’ compensation can be very complex.
 It’s important that an injured worker understands their rights as well as their responsibilities if they’ve suffered a work-related injury,” he says.

-Fortunately, most workers’ comp lawyers are required by state law to work on a contingency fee basis.
-A contingency fee means the lawyer is paid only if you win your case.
+Fortunately, state laws require most workers’ comp lawyers to work on a contingency fee basis.
+A contingency fee agreement means the lawyer is paid only if you win your case.
+For workers’ comp, contingency fees are commonly ten to 33 percent of the settlement, although the amount can be higher depending on case complexity and state law.

 “Workers’ compensation attorneys typically handle cases on a contingency fee basis,” says Carlson.
 “By statute in Pennsylvania, the contingency fee is 20 percent of any settlement or award of workers’ compensation benefits.”